akbarhabiby/go-gateway/README.md

 	}
   ```
   **Description:**
-  - This will rewrite from middleware server "http://localhost:5000/test" to "http://localhost:3001/test"
+  - This will rewrite from gateway server "http://localhost:5000/test" to "http://localhost:3001/test"